Matin-Iravani/CStats-Crypto-Tracker---Python/README.md

 ## API Credits

 The cryptocurrency data is provided by the [CoinMarketCap API](https://coinmarketcap.com/api/pricing/).
 Click Free Basic Plan and you will get access to your own API key.
-Also for full documentation of coinmarketcap go to [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/)
+Also for full documentation of coinmarketcap go to [CoinMarketCap Documentation](https://coinmarketcap.com/api/documentation/v1/)

 ---

 ## Future Improvements

-- Add sorting and filtering capabilities to the table for easier data navigation.
+- Add sorting and filtering capabilities to the table.
 - Implement a notification system for significant price changes.
 - Integrate more detailed charts to show historical trends.